-The Corporate Governance and Nominating Committee will consider director candidates recommended by stockholders.
+The Corporate Governance and Nominating Committee does not have a written policy with regard to consideration of director candidates recommended by stockholders.
+Nevertheless, it is the Corporate Governance and Nominating Committee's policy to consider director candidates recommended by stockholders.
 Stockholders who wish to recommend candidates for election to the Board of Directors must do so in writing.
 The recommendation should be sent to the Secretary of the Company, OPKO Health, Inc., 4400 Biscayne Boulevard, Miami, Florida 33137, who will forward the recommendation to the Corporate Governance and Nominating Committee.
 The recommendation must set forth (i) the name and address as they appear on the Company's books of the stockholder making the recommendation and the class and number of shares of capital stock of the Company beneficially owned by such stockholder and (ii) the name of the candidate and all information relating to the candidate that is required to be disclosed in solicitations of proxies for election of directors under the SEC's proxy rules.
 The recommendation must be accompanied by the candidate's written consent to being named in the Company's proxy statement as a nominee for election to the Board of Directors and to serving as a director, if elected.
 Stockholders must also comply with all requirements of the Company's Amended and Restated Bylaws with respect to nomination of persons for election to the Board of Directors.